 What is the Curious School of the wild?

-The Curious School of the wild, is an adventurous and creative Outdoor Education Organisation that uses natural environments and the outdoors to improve educational and well-being outcomes for our communities.
+The Curious School of the wild, is an adventurous and creative Outdoor Education organisation, that uses natural environments and the outdoors to improve educational and well-being outcomes for our communities.
+We recently became a community interest company, which better reflects our values and where we think we are going in the future.
 We encourage, healthy lifestyles, strong communities, positive mental health, creativity, play and learning about the world around us.
 We work with Children, young people, adults, families and education and outdoor professionals.

 We work with all ages through regular sessions, camps, microadventure, work in schools and in communities.
 We also acknowledge that using local community wild spaces often has better outcomes so we are nomadic in the spaces we use.
 We are engaged in active research and have developed a Wild Play and food education Scheme called Stone Soup and now a Curious and Wild Soup Project that we hope will have some impact on local food poverty and holiday hunger as well as better metal health and connection in our communities.
 Nik successfully completed her Masters in research with a distinction and is now working hard on her PhD.
 Nik's research interests are inclusivity in the outdoors, the role of food and cooking outdoors on accesibility, the impact of poverty and low income on adventure and outdoor experiences and this all feeds back into our practice and ethos.

 Our favourite five: